alvassin/nodejs-meiligao/README.md

 ```

 #### setMemoryReportInterval
-Sets interval for saving coordinates in memory, when internet is not available (internal: `0x4131`).
+Set interval for saving coordinates in memory, when internet is not available (internal: `0x4131`).

 Parameter | Type     | Description
 ----------|----------|------------